LIVING AND TRAINING IN SOUTH KOREA

 Our training focus depends on the coaching feedback and technical analysis we’ve received from Coach Kim.
 Technical training is just 1 of 5 Olympic recurve archery high performance aspects.

 The sound of a bow string singing when an arrow is released, from one archer’s bow to another, becomes a non-stop symphony.

 We take a break every 1 ½ hours and usually refresh and warm ourselves with hot tea or coffee and an occasional Korean snack by the wood stove.
 At lunch and dinner, we bike into downtown Goesan to eat meals with options of 3 different places.
 The meals there include mostly rice, noodles and fried meat options, so it's very important to choose wisely.

-As the hours pass during training, I take notes on Coach’s feedback and the developments in my shot process.
-I write notes in affirmative statements to myself; do this versus don’t do this.
+As the hours pass during training, I take notes on feedback and the developments in my shot process.

-Coach Kim helps us with achieving consistent and sequential improvements.
-It is vital for realizing one’s potential on a micro scale (daily training) and macro scale (highest levels of performance in competition).
+Achieving daily and consistent improvements is vital for realizing one’s potential on a micro scale (daily training) and macro scale (highest levels of performance in competition).

 The South Korean process is the most successful national sports-science based Olympic recurve archery process in the world.
 It evolved in the 1980s when Coach Kim was the Korean National Archery Team Head Coach.

 I am thankful for this knowledge, coaching and technical analysis and would love to learn the Korean language to improve my ability to communicate and apply this process with Coach Kim.

 My deepest gratitude in archery is for the unwavering high standard and legacy of excellence, support and contribution of Easton Foundations, Easton Archery and Hoyt Archery.
 Gomapseumnida, 드림 (with respect and sincerity), for your support and the life-changing transformation and blessings that archery has brought into my life.